elvece/hike-generator/readme.md

 ####Quiz Questions:
 * Length of hike: few hours, half day, whole day
-* Ability level: beginner, intermediate, advanced (having a fit guide for each category) *Not sure? : how many hikes have you been on?, age?, do you exercise regularly?
+* Ability level: beginner, intermediate, advanced (having a fit guide for each category, pop up) *Not sure? : how many hikes have you been on?, age?, do you exercise regularly?
 * Children? yes or no
 * Visiting colorado? yes or no (altitude adjustment)
 * Features? (panoramic views, waterfalls, lakes)
 * Location - where are you staying/ how far do you want to travel
-* Pay for entrance? yes or no
+* Pay for entrance?

 ####Quiz Results:
 * Your specifications with lakes, with waterfalls